-In April 2017, CREST released two volumes entitled Coastal Tourism, Sustainability, and Climate Change in the Caribbean.
-Volume I is focused on Hotels and Beaches and Volume II on Supporting Activities: Golf, Sustainable Food Sourcing, and Airlines & Airports.
+In 2017, CREST released two volumes entitled Coastal Tourism, Sustainability, and Climate Change in the Caribbean.
+Volume I is focused on Hotels and Beaches and Volume II on Supporting Activities, including Golf, Sustainable Food Sourcing, and Airlines & Airports.
 The volumes contain essays and case studies by 33 different experts that look at how various tourism sectors both contribute to and are impacted by climate change.
 The twin volumes also highlight innovative tourism businesses that are providing solutions to addressing climate change.
-Two additional companion volumes on marine tourism will be published shortly.
+Two additional companion volumes on marine tourism round out the series.
 These four volumes grew out of the 2015 Think Tank on Climate Change and Coastal & Marine Tourism, which CREST and the Grupo Puntacana Foundation hosted in Punta Cana, Dominican Republic.

 About the Volumes: